abouolia/sticky-sidebar/README.md

 ## Install

-You can download sticky sidebar jQuery plugin from Bowser, NPM or just simply download it from this page and link to the ``sticky-sidebar.js`` file in your project folder.
+You can download sticky sidebar from Bower, NPM or just simply download it from this page and link to the ``sticky-sidebar.js`` file in your project folder.

 #### Bower